ThirdAILabs/Demos/universal_deep_transformer/named_entity_recognition/streaming_service/README.md

 2. Currently we support local files or files from S3.

-3. You need to have a `.env` file, see .env.example for how you should mention the things.
+3. You need to have a `.env` file.
+Please checkout the .env.example to see how to configure the service.

 ## Running Locally